Aulero99/halloween_hackathon_23/README.md

 ### The Legend of Castle Grimtol

 In a distant realm a there was a kingdom.
 It contained a great city that thrived through advancements in science and magic for it's people.
-Its schools and colleges we know across the land.
+Its schools and colleges were know across the land.
 All this research and knowledge lead to bustling trade, full fields each harvest and of course happy people...
 But not everyone shared this vision of growth.

 One day a dark cloud fell upon the land.
 The beloved king, who had ruled with kindness for many years, fell ill.
 Confident in his peoples abilities, he offered a generous reward to anyone who could heal him, with the sole desire of continuing the growth of the kingdom.
 Many healers and sorcerers tried but non could aid him, the sickness was quite unnatural.